covid-saarani/covid-saarani/README.md

 - Ease of use: Data from different streams is clubbed into one single structure.

-- Data is the same as shown on websites like that of MoHFW.
+- Data is the same as shown on websites like MyGov (preferred) or MoHFW's.

 - Advantage of the reliability of GitHub servers over government portals.